Media reports NATO country eyeing assault on US-supported Kurds

 Date

-(MENAFN) Turkey and the new Syrian leadership may launch a military operation against US-backed Kurdish forces in northern Syria unless the Kurdish units agree to integrate with the Syrian army, according to a report by Turkish media outlet Hurriyet.
-The report suggests that following the establishment of a new interim government in Syria after the ouster of former President Bashar Assad, a call will be made to Kurdish militant groups, especially the PKK (Kurdistan Workers' Party) and the YPG (People’s Defense Units), to disarm and join the Syrian army.
+(MENAFN) Türkiye and the new leadership in Syria may soon initiate a military operation against US-backed Kurdish forces, unless these groups integrate with the Syrian military, according to reports from Hurriyet.
+Kurdish factions in Syria, including the PKK (Kurdistan Workers’ Party) and YPG (People's Defense Units), have long been supported by the US, but are considered terrorist organizations by Ankara.

-Ahmed Hussein al-Sharaa, the new de facto leader of Syria, is quoted as saying that no group will be allowed to hold weapons, even in areas where the PKK and YPG are active.
-If the Kurdish forces do not comply, Turkey and Syria's military forces are prepared to conduct a joint operation to expel them from the territories they control.
+Following the establishment of an interim Syrian government, the leadership is reportedly planning to call on Kurdish militant groups, primarily the PKK and IS (ISIS), to surrender their weapons and join the Syrian army.
+Syrian leader Ahmed Hussein al-Sharaa (also known as Abu Mohammad al-Julani) emphasized that armed groups would not be tolerated, especially in regions where Kurdish forces are present.
+If the groups refuse, Syria’s army and the Turkish Armed Forces may cooperate to remove the PKK and YPG from the region.

-The Kurdish groups in question have long operated near Turkey’s border, with the YPG receiving significant US support in the fight against ISIS.
-Ankara views both the PKK and the YPG as terrorist organizations, accusing the US of inadvertently arming the PKK through its support for the YPG.
+The Kurdish groups, which operate near Türkiye’s border, have historically sought greater autonomy.
+The YPG has received significant US military support in its fight against ISIS, a move that has led to tensions with Ankara, which claims that some of the aid is diverted to the PKK.
+Recently, Turkish-Syrian relations have begun to thaw, and Turkish Foreign Minister Hakan Fidan met with al-Sharaa to discuss stability in Syria.
+President Recep Tayyip Erdogan is expected to visit Syria soon.

 Legal Disclaimer: